ykachube/aws-list/README.md

 * We are testing our [Terraform](https://www.terraform.io/) code with Jenkins.
   Sometimes a Terraform run fails during development and messes up the account.
-  With *aws-nuke* we can simply clean up the failed account so it can be reused for the next build.
+  With *aws-list* we can simply clean up the failed account so it can be reused for the next build.
 * Our platform developers have their own AWS Accounts where they can create their own Kubernetes clusters for testing purposes.
-With *aws-nuke* it is very easy to clean up these account at the end of the day and keep the costs low.
+With *aws-list* it is very easy to clean up these account at the end of the day and keep the costs low.